 Dominating the London skyline is a spire of splintered glass.

-The Shard is occupied by an office complex, three restaurants, three residential apartments and the UK’s loftiest viewing gallery, The View from The Shard.
+The Shard is occupied by office space, three restaurants, three residential apartments and the UK’s loftiest viewing platform, The View from The Shard.
 General entry tickets to The View from The Shard are pricy, but there are often discounts to be had.

 Alternatively, it is possible to get these great views of London for free.
 Well, sort of.

 If you’re not that bothered about going all the way up to The View (levels 68, 69 and 72) you can dine at AquaShard on level 31 and still benefit from great views.
 It’s not the cheapest place in London to eat, but nor is it stupidly expensive.
 And you need to offset this cost against the cost of a ticket to The View (£30 full price in Dec 2020).

 Closest Tube stations to the Shard: Borough or London Bridge

 Across the river is an instantly recognisable London landmark, 30 St Mary Axe, better known as the Gherkin.
 Situated in the City of London on the former site of the Baltic Exchange and Chamber of Shipping, which was badly damaged by an IRA bomb in 1992, this commercial skyscraper is a fabulous example of neo-futuristic architecture.